aleingmar/aleingmar-pi-portfolio/content/post/hugo-portfolio/index.md

 In terms of deployment and operational management, my portfolio is hosted on my Raspberry Pi 5 server with 8 GB of RAM, which provides an efficient and energy-efficient solution.
 To ensure an orderly and isolated environment, I use Docker, where the portfolio runs inside a container.
 This allows me to package the application independently from the rest of the system, facilitating management and avoiding conflicts with other services running on the same server.

 The web server that handles the requests is **Caddy**, a lightweight solution that allows me to secure the connection with HTTPS automatically and redirect the traffic to the different services I have deployed.
 In addition to my own portfolio, I also host the portfolio of a colleague in another container.
+To monitor the web portfolio I use Google Analytics 4 (GA4) which allows me to see statistics about the accesses to the website.

 For development, I usually work locally using **Visual Studio Code**, although sometimes I use **GitHub Codespaces** when I prefer to work in a remote environment.
 The deployment process is simple: I connect to the server via SSH, pull the latest changes from GitHub and restart the Docker container running Hugo.
 This workflow is automated via a Docker Compose file, which simplifies the process of pulling up the web application with each update.